-Net income attributable to Avista Corp. for these operations was \$0.1 million for the three months ended June 30, 2011 compared to a net loss of less than \$0.1 million for the three months ended June 30, 2010.
-Net income attributable to Avista Corp. for these operations was \$0.2 million for the six months ended June 30, 2011 compared to a net loss of \$0.5 million for the six months ended June 30, 2010.
-The improvement in results for both periods of 2011 as compared to 2010 was due in part to increased earnings at METALfx.
-On a year-to-date basis, a decrease in the net loss on investments also contributed to the improvement in results
+The net loss for these operations was \$1.0 million for the three months ended June 30, 2012 compared to net income of \$0.1 million for the three months ended June 30, 2011.
+The net loss for these operations was \$1.3 million for the six months ended June 30, 2012 compared to net income of \$0.2 million for the six months ended June 30, 2011.
+The decline in results was primarily due to increased litigation costs for the remaining contracts and previous operations of Avista Energy, as well as a net loss on investments.